Sabicool/Medicine/01 Disciplines/Clinical/Topics/Fluid Responsiveness.md

 ![[Pasted image 20260502230540.png]]
 - Fluid responsiveness is 10-15% increase in cardiac output in response to a fluid challenge or pre-load augmentation manoeuvre
+- Fluid tolerance is the absence of harm (e.g. pulmonary oedema) when fluid is administered
 - Not the same as needing fluid:
 	- **Is the patient fluid responsive?** (Will CO rise with fluid?)
 	- **Does the patient need fluid?** (Is tissue perfusion inadequate and likely to improve with more preload?)
+- Clinical parameters (e.g. hourly urine output and MAP) tend to lag and do not reliably predict fluid responsiveness
+# Measures
+- There exists dynamic and static measures
+	- Dynamic measures rely on the respiratory cycle and how it effects changes with cardiac preload buy generally require mechanical ventilation
+		- Increasing intrathoracic pressure with positive pressure (mechanical ventilation) → ↓ venous return → ↑ RV afterload → ↓ LV filling
+	- Static measures do not require this
 - Generally dynamic predictors are better than static predictors (e.g. CVP[^2], PCWP, RAP/LVEDP)

-# Dynamic Indices
-- Rely on the respiratory cycle and how it effects changes with cardiac preload buy generally require mechanical ventilation
-- Increasing intrathoracic pressure with positive pressure (mechanical ventilation) → ↓ venous return → ↑ RV afterload → ↓ LV filling
+- Some measures can predict fluid responsiveness in isolation but some need to be combined with a challenge; with the level of evidence varying for each combination (see ICU one pager top right)
 ## Pulse Pressure Variation
 - Swing of the A-line
 - Requirements
-	- Sinus rhythm
+	- Sinus rhythm without significant ectopy
 	- Normal abdominal pressure
 	- No RV dysfunction
-	- Synchronous with the ventilator
+	- Synchronous with the ventilator (mechanically ventilated without spontaneous breaths)
 	- Receiving 8mL/kg of tidal volume
 	- PEEP of 5-10 cm of $\ce{H2O}$
+	- Closed chest (open chest post-cardiotomy invalidates)
-- PPV > 13% means the patient is probably fluid responsive
+- PPV > 12% means the patient is probably fluid responsive
 ![[Pasted image 20260612222728.png]]

+## Pulse Contour Cardiac Output
+- Computer does uses some proprietary formulas to analyse the waveform of the arterial line to estimate stroke volume variation or cardiac output (e.g. FloTrac, LiDCO, PiCCO)
+- Can be performed in spontaneously breathing patients
+- Optimal threshold to predict fluid responsiveness varies by device but generally good predictor
+## Thermodilution Measurement of Cardiac Output or Index
+- Pulmonary artery catheter used to inject cold saline proximally and measure temperature distally.
+Formulas are then used to calculate the amount of blood required to dilute the cold bolus based on the temperature to figure out cardiac output and index
+- A 10-15% increase in cardiac output/index before & after a challenge
+- Considered the gold standard but limited by potential causes of error:
+	- Catheter malposition
+	- Variation in injectate temperature
+	- Shunt
+	- Very low cardiac output
+	- Vavlulopathy
 ## Distensibility Index
 - Positive intrathoracic pressure during inhalation (mechanical ventilation) causes IVC to become larger and on releasing, IVC returns to normal size
 - Requirements